Marvel 1943: Rise of Hydra

-Marvel 1943: Rise of Hydra is an upcoming action-adventure game developed by Skydance New Media and published by Plaion.
+Marvel 1943: Rise of Hydra is an upcoming action-adventure game developed by Paramount Games Studio and published by Plaion.
 Inspired by the 2010 Marvel Comics limited series Captain America/Black Panther: Flags of Our Fathers, and set in Occupied Paris during World War II, it involves American super soldier Steve Rogers (Captain America) forming an uneasy alliance with Azzuri (Black Panther), the king of Wakanda, as they attempt to prevent the rise of the terrorist organization Hydra.

 Marvel 1943: Rise of Hydra was jointly announced by Skydance and Marvel Games in October 2021 as the first project to be produced from the former studio, alongside the involvement of studio heads Amy Hennig and Julian Beak as producers, with television and comics writer Marc Bernardin confirmed as writing the game alongside Hennig the following month.

-Marvel 1943: Rise of Hydra is scheduled to be released "Beyond Early 2026".
-(Note: When delayed past Early 2026, all Skydance stated was "Beyond Early 2026" with no more info or release window given.)

 Gameplay

 The game will be an action-adventure video game where players will control an ensemble of four characters.
 In addition to the main protagonists Steve Rogers / Captain America and Azzuri / Black Panther, Howling Commandos member Gabriel Jones and Nanali, the leader of the Wakandan Spy Network, will be playable.